pras306/ecommerce-app/README.md

 ## Description

-A simple e-commerce web app that allows users to create and manage products/ orders.
+A simple e-commerce web app that allows users to create and manage orders.
+Products List is obtained from [Dummy JSON](https://dummyjson.com/)

-This app is currently in development stage and the readme will updated once the site is ready to go live.

 #### Technologies

 - React JS
 - Redux Toolkit
 - Firebase
+- Stripe

 [Back to the Top](#e-commerce-web-app)

 ---

 ## How to use

+The website is currently published at [E-Commerce Site](https://dummy-ecommerce-app.netlify.app/)

 Clone the project